 Ray Cotton grew up and studied in Birmingham.
-He worked in law enforcement matters for central government, predominantly in the West Country and South Coast, but nationally too for over forty years.
+He served on law enforcement matters for central government nationally, with a predominant interest in the West Country and South Coast for over forty years.
 He specialised in criminal and civil investigations as well as matters of maritime law.
-Latterly he was involved strategically in central government matters as well as in national and international operational and liaison aspects, including the first America's Cup race in the UK and the 2012 Olympics.
-Throughout his career Ray has worked in public service endeavouring to engage with the public at large, gain public understanding, and ensure transparency of government communications.
-He has operated an international consultancy agency since retiring.
-Still keen to involved himself in public service, Ray has been a trustee of the Forest of Dean Citizens' Advice Bureau and is the Awre Parish Council chairman.
-He is happy to lend his experience and skills to GAPTC.
-Ray is a keen Latin American and ballroom dancer and is fascinated by space.
-He was proud to name the European Space Agency Cluster 2 Mission satellites that watch the Earth's magnetosphere and space weather which in affects climate change.
+Latterly, he was involved strategically in central government matters; covering national, international operational and liaison aspects which included the first America's Cup race in the UK plus the 2012 Olympics.
+Throughout his career Ray has worked in public service engaging with the public at large, gaining public understanding, and ensuring transparency of HM Government communications.
+He has operated an international consultancy company since retiring.
+Still keen to involved himself in public service, Ray has been a Trustee of the Forest of Dean Citizens' Advice Bureau and is the Awre Parish Council Chairman and is happy to share his experience and skills with GAPTC.
+Ray is a keen Latin American and Ballroom dancer and has always been interested in space.
+He was proud to name the European Space Agency Cluster 2 Mission satellites which have monitored the Earth's magnetosphere and space weather affecting climate change since 2000.

 Richard Page has a deep understanding of local communities borne out of his long-standing involvement, on many levels and in many areas, with local government.
 He is chairman of Norton Parish Council, a governor of Norton Church of England Primary School and sits on the village hall management committee.
 He began his career in the public sector with the legal aspects of Stroud's District Council town and planning responsibilities.
 He was a Citizens' Advice Trustee (including eight years as Chairman of the Bureau covering West Gloucestershire and the Forest of Dean) and sat on Gloucestershire County Council's School Admissions and Disciplinary appeals panels, giving him an insight into local social and education issues.
 Richard is a retired lawyer who describes himself as a very family oriented, so it's no surprise that his two sons and grandchildren are what he is most proud of in his life.
 He grew up in Leicestershire, has been married 42 years and is a real muso; he'll listen to anything from the Neil Diamond to Nirvana.
 In 1967 he spent a year living and working on a Kibbutz and consequently fought in the Six Day War.
 Richard loves living in Norton and serves on the executive committee to help his community in the first instance, and the wider GAPTC community in the second.